 By far the most controversial institution in the Canadian system of government, the Canadian Senate has very few supporters.
-Modeled after Britain’s House of Lords, it was originally supposed to allow representatives of Canada’s wealthy elite to veto legislation passed by politicians representing the common people — an idea that has not aged particularly well, as you might imagine.
+Modeled after Britain’s House of Lords, it was originally supposed to allow representatives of Canada’s wealthy elite to veto legislation passed by politicians representing the common people — an idea that has not aged particularly well.
 It’s thus hard to talk about the Senate in modern Canada without also mentioning either the word “reform” or “abolishment,” but neither has been seriously attempted to date.

 Canada’s Senate consists of 105 politicians, known as senators, who have been appointed by various Canadian prime ministers.
 They used to serve for life, but in 1965, this was changed to merely make their terms last until their 75th birthday (though the last life-term senator did not retire until 1999).
 Senators can’t be fired by the PM, but the Senate can vote to remove members from office if they are found guilty of committing what the Constitution describes as an “infamous crime” (this has never been done to date).

 Whenever a senator dies, resigns, is removed, or reaches the age limit, the sitting prime minister of Canada gets to appoint a replacement, meaning at any given time the Senate is a hodge-podge of various appointments dating back several different prime ministerial administrations.
 It should go without saying that prime ministers always appoint senators from their own political party.